 An Annual Letter to the Men of Pi Kappa Alpha

 In 2002, I joined the Pi Kappa Alpha Fraternity.
-I did so as a white male from a middle-class family, questioning the existence of god, and trying to come to terms with my sexuality.
-I also considered myself a liberal and a proud Democrat.
+I did so as a white male from a middle-class family, questioning the existence of God, and trying to come to terms with my sexuality.
+I also considered myself a liberal and proud Democrat.
 The chapter I joined lacked racial diversity (a fact we realized and actively worked to correct).
 Our membership came from every level of economic background.
-I was also surrounded by people who had a passionate faith in god but never made me feel uncomfortable for questioning.
-After college, I would learn I was not alone in the battle of sexuality.
+I was also surrounded by people who had a passionate faith in God, but never made me feel uncomfortable for questioning.
+After college, I would learn that I was not alone in the battle of sexuality.
 Finally, it being Oklahoma, my chapter was filled with conservatives and Republicans.
 Fortunately for me, this reality has been my whole life.
 I have become well-trained in the art of political dialogue.
 I knew what lines to cross and which ones to avoid.

 For the last six years, I have been an adviser to the Pike chapter at the University of Washington.
 Seattle is a completely different place from Edmond, OK.
 The members of Beta Beta are from wealthier families.
 More of the membership claims the views of agnosticism or atheism.
 They possess more liberal views on sexuality and politics.
-They still struggle with racial diversity but are doing a better job than my home chapter ever could.
-I am proud of them and proud to call myself their adviser, but something happened last week that has stuck with me.
+They still struggle with racial diversity, but are doing a better job than my home chapter ever could.
+I am proud of them and proud to call myself their adviser, but something happened last week that stuck with me.

 One of our undergraduate members was interviewed with lots of other people for a local YouTube channel.
-In the video, he expressed some views that were outside the norm.
+In the video, he expressed some views outside the norm.
 Admittedly, his opinion could have been better articulated, but the view was his.
 He agreed to the interview.
 He thought wearing his letters in the interview was acceptable.
 He agreed to be filmed.
 He knew the risk.

 After the video grew in popularity, I got a text message from the chapter president informing me of the video, the opinion expressed, and subsequent backlash.
 He wanted some advice on how to proceed.
 I watched the video and told him the following: